 We ask our patients to avoid strenuous activities for the first week or two.
 We also give patients more specific instructions on travel, bathing, and post-op care.
 Your healing will be dependent on which procedure you are having done, your compliance to pre and post-operative instructions, and your overall health.
 We will do our very best to make sure that you have all the information you and your caregivers will need to provide the best care possible.
 We are always here to help and available if any questions or concerns arise.

 Most people, depending on their surgery, will return to work in 7 – 14 days.
 Some more, some less.
 This is very dependent upon the type of surgery you need, your occupation, and your compliance to post operative instructions.
 For some smaller repairs, you might be able to return to work in 2-3 days, particularly if you can work with bruises on your face.

 You will not need a driver for most office appointments.
 However, virtually all surgeries performed in the office, surgery center, or hospital will be accomplished under sedation, and you will not be able to operate a vehicle afterwards.
 Please plan to have a driver for those occasions.

-Upper Eyelid Surgery Cost
+Cost of Upper Eyelid Surgery